Joint replacement involves surgery to replace the ends of bones in a damaged joint. This surgery creates new joint surfaces.

 Doctors often use general anesthesia for joint replacement surgeries.
 This means you'll be unconscious during surgery.
 But sometimes they use regional anesthesia, which means you can't feel the area of the surgery and you are sleepy, but you are awake.
-The choice of anesthesia depends on your doctor, on your overall health, and, to some degree, on what you prefer.
+The choice of anesthesia depends on your doctor, on your overall best health, and, to some degree, on what you prefer.

 Your doctor may recommend that you take antibiotics before and after the surgery to reduce the risk of infection.
 If you need any major dental work, your doctor may recommend that you have it done before the surgery.
 Infections can spread from other parts of the body, such as the mouth, to the artificial joint and cause a serious problem.